Biosystems-Analytics-Lab/shellcast/docs/DEVELOPER.md

 - To run a specific test file use `python -m pytest -v <PATH TO TEST FILE>`.
 - To run a specific test within a file use `python -m pytest -v <PATH TO TEST FILE>::<NAME OF TEST FUNCTION>`.

+## Frontend Development Notes
+The frontend of ShellCast consists of the HTML generated from the Jinja templates in the templates/ directory and the JS, CSS, and other files in the static/ directory.
+The frontend also uses several CSS and JS libraries.

+### Third-party libraries
+- [Bootstrap](https://getbootstrap.com/) - Bootstrap is used for many of the UI components for the site.
+- [NCSU Bootstrap CSS](https://brand.ncsu.edu/bootstrap/v4/docs/4.1/content/reboot/) - NC State's custom CSS for Bootstrap is used to provide a foundation for the styling of the site.
+- [Bootstrap Table](https://bootstrap-table.com/) - Bootstrap Table is used to build the tables on the index page.
+- [Firebase JS](https://firebase.google.com/docs/web/setup) - Firebase is used to handle user authentication.
+- [Firebase UI](https://firebase.google.com/docs/auth/web/firebaseui) - Firebase UI provides a drop-in UI for authentication flows.

+### Templates
+All of the HTML for each web page is specified in a Jinja template for that web page.
+Note that the templates do not contain any HTML that needs to be dynamically generated.
+That HTML is specified within the JS file for the page that needs the dynamic content.

+- [templates/base.html.jinja](/templates/base.html.jinja) serves as a base for most of the other templates meaning that they build off of base.html.jinja.  base.html.jinja contains HTML for the navigation bar, footer, and disclaimer/privacy policy modal.
+- [templates/index.html.jinja](/templates/index.html.jinja) is the template for the index (map) page.
+- [templates/about.html.jinja](/templates/about.html.jinja) is the template for the About Us page.
+- [templates/how-it-works.html.jinja](/templates/how-it-works.html.jinja) is the template for the How ShellCast Works page.
+- [templates/preferences.html.jinja](/templates/preferences.html.jinja) is the template for the Preferences page.
+- [templates/signin.html.jinja](/templates/signin.html.jinja) is the template for the sign in page.

+### JavaScript and CSS
+The JS and CSS files for each page are grouped together in directories in [static/](/static/) that correspond to each template.
+The [static/commmon/](/static/common/) directory contains JS and CSS that is common to all web pages (such as authentication code).
+(I realize that renaming common/ to base/ to match the template naming or vice versa would have been smart, but that's just the way things were named initially and were never renamed.)

+Several ES6 features of JavaScript are used throughout the JS files such as: the let/const keywords for declaring variables, arrow functions, and async/await syntax for asynchronous programming.
+At the bottom of most of the JS files, you will find an immediately invoked function expression (IIFE) which basically serves as a setup/main function that runs as soon as that JS file is loaded.